Infinitive meaning:

 Nouns in a sentence can also be modified by infinitives.
 Infinitive verbs that function as adjectives define the noun they follow.

-Adjectival infinitives are unlike infinitives that serve as nouns in the sentence, Adjectial infinitives answer the inquiry. consider the 1st example below for a better understanding.
+Adjectival infinitives are unlike infinitives that serve as nouns in the sentence.
+Adjectival infinitives answer the inquiry.
+Consider the first example below for a better understanding.

-- Here in the above example “to wash” clarifies why you are looking for laundry.
+2. In the above example, “to wash” clarifies why you are looking for laundry.

-- She actually gave me some opinions to think
+5. She gave me some opinions to think about.

 Infinitive Verbs as Adverbs: